Helping You to Maximize Your Academic Pursuits

 Organized Medicine

-Organized Medicine seeks to train future health care providers in effective civic engagement, to promote medical student involvement in health policy, and to provide UCR SOM student representation at local, state, and national advocacy events.
+The goal of Organized Medicine is to train future health care providers in effective civic engagement, to promote medical student involvement in health policy, and to provide UCR student representation at local, state, and national advocacy events.
+Our goal is that every graduating future practitioner feels competent in their ability to access their local, state, and federal government, both as individual citizens and as healthcare providers who care for diverse patient populations.

 Pediatric Interest Group